 One of them is the fried snake gourd.
 The crispiness of the fried snake gourd makes the experience of having Banana Leaf Rice so much more fun.
 I personally think that these fritters taste much better than potato chips.
 It is the mild heat which is used to fry them together with the wonderful flavours of the batter that makes the taste extremely addictive.

 Like many Indian dishes in Malaysia, the snake gourd is fried together with curry leaves for its special aroma.

 Fresh snake gourds can be found easily in tropical countries.
 Otherwise, look them up at Indian or Asian grocery stores.

 If you are unable to find snake gourd, substitute it with bitter gourd or even okra instead.
 Luffa which is also known as Chinese okra or cucumber may not be that suitable as it has a higher content of water and a bigger surface.
 Using the right vegetables and techniques, these fritters will turn out crispy.
-Here are a few tips to achieving the best results.
+Here are a few tips to achieving just that.

 Slicing the snake gourd at a thickness of about 4 mm will ensure that each slice will be fried evenly.
 Thick slices may result in sogginess.

-Fried snake gourd fritters can be prepared in advanced.
-It is best to store them in an air tight container and consume them within 1 week for the best flavours and freshness.
+Fried snake gourd fritters can be prepared in advance.
+It is best to store them in an air-tight container and consume them within 1 week for the best flavours and freshness.